matrix-org/matrix-spec-proposals/proposals/3881-remote-push-notification-toggling.md

 In [GET /_matrix/client/v3/pushers](https://spec.matrix.org/v1.3/client-server-api/#get_matrixclientv3pushers) the value is always returned.

-Pushers that are not enabled do not send [`/notify`](https://spec.matrix.org/v1.3/push-gateway-api/#post_matrixpushv1notify) requests to push providers.
+Pushers that are not enabled do not produce push notifications of any kind, either by sending [`/notify`](https://spec.matrix.org/v1.3/push-gateway-api/#post_matrixpushv1notify) requests to push providers for `http` pushers or otherwise.

 #### Explicitly linking device and pusher
 A new field `device_id` is added to the `Pusher` model as returned from [GET